 With the development of technology comes the high profile hacking techniques.
-For this reason, security professionals are in heavy demand.
-But for this security professionals and analysts have to understand the fundamentals of how network layers work and what are the key ingredients that can make the security in every layer stronger?
-So, this chapter will discuss the security mechanisms and different measures that need to be taken in each layer of the OSI model.
+For this reason, security professionals are in massive demand.
+But for this, security professionals and analysts have to understand the fundamentals of how network layers work and the key ingredients that can make the security in every layer stronger?
+This chapter will discuss the security mechanisms and different measures that need to be taken in each layer of the OSI model.

 What is OSI Model?

 Before going into security, it is necessary to know the basics of networking and its models - the OSI model.
 It is a hypothetical networking framework that uses specific protocols and mechanisms in every layer of it.
 This model is used to divide the network architecture into seven different layers conceptually.
 These layers are:

 - Physical layer.

 - Datalink layer.

 There also involves some security postures and mechanisms that a security professional must know to detect and put the security method effectively in every layer.